- The poor mook who gets his head crushed in the beginning of the film.

 - To say that, the fireball and very United Airlines Flight 232-way in which the plane hits the runway (the landing gear collapses, fuel spills, a spark ignites a fireball, and the fuselage breaks into pieces as it careens down the tarmac) will make you cringe when you learn that 230 people are getting roasted and burned.
 Furthermore, there appear to be no intact human remains at the crash scene.

-- John McClane's reaction to the crash.
-This isn't one of his "Ugh I just need to get to my wife" reactions or even one of his "oh no, that didn't go so well" ones.
+- McClane's reaction to the crash.
+This isn't one of his "Ugh I just need to get to my wife" reactions or even one of his "Oh no, that didn't go so well" ones.
 He was horrified by the fact that he failed to save the aircraft, and openly wept in guilt and grief for the victims, taking the blame for their deaths to heart.

 - The Bait the Dog of Major Grant.

 - To sum up: Major Grant and company get sent in to stop Stuart and his men, and also was on McClane's side all the way.
 But what McClane and the others don't know was that Grant and Stuart are old buddies.
-The horror comes when Major Grant cuts Telford's throat.
+The horror comes when Grant slashes Telford's throat.

-- Not helping is that the young soldier is gasping for air and gagging as blood pours from his neck.
+- Not helping is that the poor young soldier is gasping for air and gagging as blood pours from his neck.
 Nobody else expresses anything more than, at most, half-hearted regret.

 - Bear in mind that this is a military unit, so he and his platoon-mates are supposed to have each other's back at all times, period.
 And in a brutal display of All of the Other Reindeer, he gets murdered outright for no other reason than that he was the unit's New Meat and thus wasn't part of the in-crowd.